7h3v01c3/tutorials/coinage.md

 In this context, the multiplier is determined by the quantity of coins in a UTXO, also known as the weight.
 The process to calculate the average age of UTXOs, considering their weight, can be formalized as follows:

 1. **Calculate the Age Percentage for Each UTXO**: Determine the age of each UTXO by examining the number of confirmations.
-You mentioned that the age maxes out at 10080 confirmations, so the age percentage for each UTXO would be:
+The age maxes out at 10080 confirmations, so the age percentage for each UTXO would be:

-    $\text{Age percentage} = \frac{\text{Number of confirmations for UTXO}}{10080} \times 100$
+   $\text{Age percentage} = \min\left(\frac{\text{Number of confirmations for UTXO}}{10080} \times 100, 100\right)$

+   Here, we're using the minimum function to ensure that the age percentage doesn't exceed 100%.
+If the number of confirmations exceeds 10080, the age percentage is capped at 100%.

 2. **Calculate the Weighted Age Percentage for Each UTXO**: Multiply the age percentage by the coin quantity for that UTXO: